PaNOSC-ViNYL/ase/doc/ase/neb.rst

   optimizer = QuasiNewton(neb)
   optimizer.run(fmax=0.04)

-Notice the use of the :meth:`interpolate` method to get a good initial guess for the path from A to B.
+Notice the use of the :meth:`~NEB.interpolate` method to get a good initial guess for the path from A to B.

 .. method:: NEB.interpolate()